Title Transfers to the Conservator

 The appointment of a conservator vests in the conservator title as trustee to all property or to the part specified in the order of the protected person, presently held or thereafter acquired, including title to any property previously held for the protected person by custodians or attorneys in fact.

-A.R.S. § 14-5420(A)If the court limits the conservatorship to only certain assets, the result is a "limited conservatorship."
+A.R.S. § 14-5420(A)If the court limits the scope to certain assets, it creates a "limited conservatorship."
 Otherwise, the conservator holds title to everything.
-Property that was previously managed by a power of attorney agent or custodian also transfers to the conservator.
+Property once managed by a power of attorney agent also passes to the conservator.

 The appointment of a conservator is not a transfer or alienation within the meaning of general provisions of any federal or state statute or rule, regulation, insurance policy, pension plan, contract, will or trust instrument, imposing restrictions upon or penalties for transfer or alienation by the protected person.